 This project aimed to support innovative local solutions for countering extremism in Kawar Maila in northeast Nigeria, which has suffered from high levels of recruitment by Jama’atul ahl al-sunnah li da’awati wal jihad – commonly known as Boko Haram.

 The high levels of recruitment of boys by Boko Haram has made neighbouring communities and security forces suspicious of those in Kawar Maila – especially mothers – and left residents feeling isolated, reluctant to use social services and negatively affected economically.
 It is important to address this stigma and help support the community in countering further extremism.

-We hope to increase women’s leadership on this issue, providing a platform for learning between local civil society groups, NGOs and government partners, as well as between grassroots activists in Nigeria and neighbouring countries.
-In doing so, we hope to better inform the policies and programmes of international donors and institutions, based on the realities on the ground.
+We hoped to increase women’s leadership on this issue, providing a platform for learning between local civil society groups, NGOs and government partners, as well as between grassroots activists in Nigeria and neighbouring countries.
+In doing so, we hoped to better inform the policies and programmes of international donors and institutions, based on the realities on the ground.

-We will distribute small and medium grants to fund local initiatives aimed at supporting women’s leadership in countering violent extremism and promoting diversity.
-We will exchange strategies, ideas and lessons learned across countries affected by similar issues.
-And we will exchange this information with security officials, religious and community leaders, as well as international donors and policy-makers.
+We distributed small and medium grants to fund local initiatives aimed at supporting women’s leadership in countering violent extremism and promoting diversity.
+We exchanged strategies, ideas and lessons learned across countries affected by similar issues.
+And we exchanged this information with security officials, religious and community leaders, as well as international donors and policy-makers.